reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ![](https://raw.githubusercontent.com/reyqune/Baldur-s-Gate-3-Enhanced-Edition/refs/heads/main/images/tacticianenhanced.jpg)

-You can also configure the option to better suit your own preferences, see the [mod page](https://www.nexusmods.com/baldursgate3/mods/13685) for more information about that.
+You can also configure the option to better suit your own preferences, see the [mod page](https://www.nexusmods.com/baldursgate3/mods/13685) for Tactician Enhanced for more information.

 ### Setting the root builder to copy mode.